rickoff/Rickoff/README.md

 Problems encountered:

-- the last players to disconnect from the game will still be automatically moved to the channel corresponding to the last zone traveled.
+- the players connected to the game will not be able to speak in the channel in their choice.

 Solution:

-- Players will have to modify a letter of his pseudo discord to circumvent the bug
+- Players will have to modify a letter of his pseudo discord.